visgl/deck.gl/docs/roadmap.md

 We currently are using four ways to share information about the direction of deck.gl.
 * **Roadmap Document** - (this document) A high-level summary of our current direction for future releases.
 * **RFCs** - We are now publishing our RFCs (Requests For Comments) for features in upcoming releases.
 RFCs are technical writeups that describe a proposed feature.
-RFCs are vailable [here](https://github.com/uber/deck.gl/tree/master/dev-docs/RFCs).
+RFCs are available [here](https://github.com/uber/deck.gl/tree/master/dev-docs/RFCs).
 * **Experimental exports** - We are making unfinished features available as experimental exports.
 This gives users a clear indication about what is coming and even allow early adopters a chance to play with and provide comments on these features.
 * **Blog** - We will of course continue to use the [vis.gl](vis.gl) blog to share information about what we are doing.